vividf/AWML/projects/BEVFusion/README.md

 #### 2.2.
 [Option] Train the camera backbone

 - Download the [Swin pre-trained model](https://download.openmmlab.com/mmdetection3d/v1.1.0_models/bevfusion/swint-nuimages-pretrained.pth).
-- [choice] If you want to train the image backbone for fine tuning in T4dataset. you train as below
+- (Choice) If you want to train the image backbone for fine tuning in T4dataset. you train as below

 ```sh
 TBD